razvanmaciovan/Individual_Project/README.md

 - The coding for this project was made using various design patterns suchs as, but not limited to, singleton, unit of work pattern and state machine pattern.
 - The save system was implemented using [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html) from MonoBehaviour and the [BinarryFormatter](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.formatters.binary.binaryformatter?view=net-6.0) from .NET, to save the progress locally on the machine, the location being based on the operating system.
 - Pixel art created by hand
-- AI realised with Pathfinding uing [NavMesh](https://docs.unity3d.com/ScriptReference/AI.NavMesh.html)
+- AI realised with Pathfinding using [NavMesh](https://docs.unity3d.com/ScriptReference/AI.NavMesh.html)
 #### Development status : ON HOLD